Moshe Dayan: Death and legacy

+In the last years of his life, Dayan was plagued by increasingly ill health.
+In 1979 he was diagnosed with colon cancer and underwent an operation to remove the tumor, which involved the removal of a small portion of his colon.
+He had to undergo throat surgery later that year and another operation for a hernia in 1980.
+Dayan's appearance became increasingly frail and some people who met him during this time noted that his vision seemed to be deteriorating.
+During the campaign for the 1981 elections his gaunt appearance was noticed by the public.

-The Telem party won two seats in the 1981 elections, but Dayan died shortly thereafter, in Tel Aviv, from a massive heart attack.
-He had been in ill-health since 1980, after he was diagnosed with colon cancer later that year.
+Dayan's Telem party won two seats in the 30 June 1981 elections, but he died three-and-a-half months later from a heart attack at age 66.
+Shortly before his death, Dayan was taken to Sheba Medical Center after complaining of chest pains and shortness of breath.
+His condition further deteriorated in the hospital and he suffered a fatal heart attack.
 He is buried in Nahalal in the moshav (a collective village) where he was raised.
 Following his death, the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson, arranged that the yearlong memorial service of kaddish be recited in honor of Dayan.
 Dayan bequeathed his personal belongings to his bodyguard.
 In 2005, his eye patch was offered for sale on eBay with a starting bid of US$75,000.

 Dayan was a complex character; his opinions were never strictly black and white.
 He had few close friends; his mental brilliance and charismatic manner were combined with cynicism and lack of restraint.
 Ariel Sharon noted about Dayan:

 He would wake up with a hundred ideas.
 Of them ninety-five were dangerous; three more had to be rejected; the remaining two, however, were brilliant.